dingmingglc/samba/README.md

                     [admins] allowed default:'none' or list of admin users [writelist] list of users that can write to a RO share [comment] description of share
+                    [readlist] list of users that can read to a RO share

         -u "<username;password>[;ID;group;GID]"       Add a user
                     required arg: "<username>;<passwd>"
                     <username> for user